Estate planning – FAQs

 If you believe your estate has a high risk of a challenge, you should seek expert legal advice as soon as possible, particularly if you live or own assets in New South Wales.

-An Enduring Power of Attorney is a legal document that allows someone to make decisions on your behalf particularly in the circumstances where you are incapacitated, as it continues even if you lose capacity to make decisions.
+An Enduring Power of Attorney is a legal document that allows someone to make decisions on your behalf particularly in the circumstances where you have impaired capacity, as it continues even if you lose capacity to make decisions.

 Read more about Enduring Powers of Attorney – appointing an attorney.